Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Proof of the contractivity result (Theorem )

 The last integral turns out to be purely imaginary.
 Lemma~\ref{l: El Hob} implies that it is zero. \end{proof}

-\begin{remark} Previous versions of Proposition~\ref{p: kao} featured simple algebraic conditions which permitted \eqref{eq: div=0}, yet were stronger than the zero-divergence condition.
+\begin{rem} Previous versions of Proposition~\ref{p: kao na strazi cuvam noc od budnih} featured simple algebraic conditions which permitted \eqref{eq: div=0}, yet were stronger than the zero-divergence condition.
 A question by Michael Cowling and a discussion with Gian Maria Dall'Ara following that question eventually led us to replace earlier algebraic conditions in favour of the condition on divergence.
-We thank both of our colleagues. \end{remark}
+We thank both of our colleagues. \end{rem}

-\subsection{Proof of Theorem~\ref{t: Delta_p and the semigroup}}
+\subsection{Proof of Theorem~\ref{t: Aufnahmebetriebsartenwaehler}}

 It suffices to treat the case $p\geq2$.
-Indeed, contractivity of $P^{A}_{t}$ on $L^{p}(\Omega)$ is equivalent to the contractivity of $P^{A^{*}}_{t}$ on $L^{q}(\Omega)$, where $1/p+1/q=1$; on the other hand, nonnegativity of $\Delta_p(A)$ or $\Delta_p(A_{\mathbf s})$ is preserved under changing either $p\leftrightarrow q$ or $A\leftrightarrow A^*$ (see Proposition~\ref{p: Delta_p=Delta_q} and Corollary~\ref{c: garrison}).
+Indeed, contractivity of $P^{A}_{t}$ on $L^{p}(\Omega)$ is equivalent to the contractivity of $P^{A^{*}}_{t}$ on $L^{q}(\Omega)$, where $1/p+1/q=1$; on the other hand, nonnegativity of $\Delta_p(A)$ or $\Delta_p(A_{\mathbf s})$ is preserved under changing either $p\leftrightarrow q$ or $A\leftrightarrow A^*$ (see Proposition~\ref{p: kaminszki} and Corollary~\ref{c: garrison}).

-{\it(\ref{Imshi})} $\Rightarrow$ {\it(\ref{Wara})}: Follows from Theorem~\ref{t: Nittka}, Proposition~\ref{p: kao} and Proposition~\ref{p: Delta_p=Delta_q}.
+{\it(\ref{Imshi})} $\Rightarrow$ {\it(\ref{Wara})}: Follows from Theorem~\ref{t: dzigerica}, Proposition~\ref{p: kao na strazi cuvam noc od budnih} and Proposition~\ref{p: kaminszki}.

-{\it(\ref{Kidbuhom})} $\Rightarrow$ {\it(\ref{Wara})} {\it if $\div(\Im A)_{\sf a}^{(k)}=0$ for all $k\in\{1,\hdots,n\}$}: The same.
+{\it(\ref{eq: Kidbuhom})} $\Rightarrow$ {\it(\ref{Wara})} {\it if $\div(\Im A)_{\sf a}^{(k)}=0$ for all $k\in\{1,\hdots,n\}$}: The same.

-We remark that instead of Theorem~\ref{t: Nittka} we could have used the classical Lumer--Phillips criterion, however this would have required a specific regularization argument as the one in the Appendix, because the domains of realizations of $L_{A}$ on $L^{p}(\Omega)$ are not known.
-On the other hand, in what follows we do not know an alternative to using Theorem~\ref{t: Nittka}.

-{\it(\ref{Wara})} $\Rightarrow$ {\it(\ref{Kidbuhom})}: Combine Theorem~\ref{t: Nittka} with Proposition~\ref{p: that's the way}.
+{\it(\ref{Wara})} $\Rightarrow$ {\it(\ref{eq: Kidbuhom})}: Combine Theorem~\ref{t: dzigerica} with Proposition~\ref{p: that's the way}.